-CLASS: II B.COM CA COURSE NAME: STOCK MARKET INVESTMENT COURSE CODE: 16CCU403B UNIT - I (INVESTING FUNDAMENTAL) BATCH - 2016-2019
+CLASS: II B.COMCA COURSE NAME: STOCK MARKET INVESTMENT UNIT: I BATCH-2017-2020

-- Self-Regulatory Organizations (SROs) An SRO manages its industry through the adoption of rules governing the conduct of its members.
+- ECNs/ATSs Electronic Communications Networks, or ECNs, are electronic trading systems that automatically match buy and sell orders at specified prices for users of the system.
+ECNs register with the SEC as broker-dealers and are subject to Regulation ATS.
+ATSs are Alternative Trading Systems.
+This term encompasses all systems that perform securities exchange functions and are not registered with the Commission as exchanges. - Investment Advisers Investment advisers are persons or firms that are in the business of providing investment advice to investors or issuing reports or analyses regarding securities.
+They do these activities for compensation. - Securities Exchanges Securities exchanges are markets where securities are bought and sold.
+Currently, there are fifteen securities exchanges registered with the SEC as national securities exchanges, including NYSE Euronext, NASDAQ, The Chicago Board Options Exchange, and BATS Exchange.
+Securities Exchanges are also SROs. - Self-Regulatory Organizations (SROs) An SRO manages its industry through the adoption of rules governing the conduct of its members.
 SROs also enforce the rules they adopt and discipline members for violating SRO rules.
 Two well-known SROs are the Financial Industry Regulatory Authority (FINRA) and the Municipal Securities Rulemaking Board (MSRB).
 FINRA is the largest SRO in the securities industry.
 It is the frontline regulator of broker-dealers.
 MSRB makes rules regulating dealers of municipal securities.
 The SEC oversees both FINRA and the MSRB.
-Other SROs include clearing agencies and securities exchanges. - Fransfer Agents -Transfer agents record changes of security ownership, maintain the issuer's security holder records, cancel and issue certificates, and distribute dividends.
+Other SROs include clearing agencies and securities exchanges. - Transfer Agents -Transfer agents record changes of security ownership, maintain the issuer's security holder records, cancel and issue certificates, and distribute dividends.
 Transfer agents stand between issuing companies and security holders.
 Transfer agents are required to be registered with the SEC, or if the transfer agent is a bank, with a bank regulatory agency.
 There is no SRO that governs transfer agents.
 The SEC has announced rules and regulations for all registered transfer agents.
 The intent is to facilitate the prompt and accurate clearance and settlement of securities transactions and assure the safeguarding of securities and funds.